jordanlevy001/Machine-Learning-Explained/README.md

 # Machine Learning Explained
-An overview of machine learning and the mathematics powering machine learning
+An overview of machine learning and the mathematics powering machine learning.

+Continue reading here to learn about machine learning for linear regression with one variable and

+See [Multivariate Linear Regression](https://github.com/jordanlevy001/Machine-Learning-Explained/blob/main/Multivariate%20Linear%20Regression.md) to learn about machine learning for multivarite linear regression

 ## Two Types of Machine Learning
 1. Unsupervised